Parent Mental Wellness

 Formerly known as the Pregnancy and Postpartum Mental Health of Lancaster County, our Parent Mental Wellness program raises awareness of perinatal and postpartum depression/anxiety, connects patients to care, eliminates racial disparities in maternal mental healthcare, is inclusive of gender experiences and educates healthcare and mental healthcare providers.

 NEW!
-Moment to Breathe, Parent Group
+Moment to Breathe Parent Group

 Want to get involved?